Pink Floyd: History

-The founding members of Pink Floyd were Roger Waters, Nick Mason, and Richard Wright, who enrolled at the London Polytechnic at Regent Street in September 1962 to study architecture, and Syd Barrett, two years younger than the rest of the band, who had moved to London in 1964 to study at the Camberwell College of Arts.
-Waters and Barrett were childhood friends; Waters had often visited Barrett and watched him play guitar at Barrett's mother's house.
-Mason said about Barrett: "In a period when everyone was being cool in a very adolescent, self-conscious way, Syd was unfashionably outgoing; my enduring memory of our first encounter is the fact that he bothered to come up and introduce himself to me."

 1963–1965: Formation

-Preceding the band

-Waters and Mason met while studying architecture at the London Polytechnic at Regent Street.
+Roger Waters and Nick Mason met in September 1962 while studying architecture at the London Polytechnic at Regent Street, London.
 They first played music together in a group formed by fellow students Keith Noble and Clive Metcalfe, with Noble's sister Sheilagh.
 Richard Wright, a fellow architecture student, (Note: Wright studied architecture until 1963, when he began studying music at London's Royal College of Music.) joined later that year, and the group became a sextet, Sigma 6.
 Waters played lead guitar, Mason drums, and Wright rhythm guitar, later moving to keyboards.
 The band performed at private functions and rehearsed in a tearoom in the basement of the Regent Street Polytechnic.
 They performed songs by the Searchers and material written by their manager and songwriter, fellow student Ken Chapman.

 In September 1963, Waters and Mason moved into a flat at 39 Stanhope Gardens, Highgate in London, owned by Mike Leonard, a part-time tutor at the nearby Hornsey College of Art and the Regent Street Polytechnic.
 (Note: Leonard designed light machines, which used electric motors to spin perforated discs, casting patterns of lights on the walls.
 These would be demonstrated in an early edition of Tomorrow's World.
 For a brief time, Leonard played keyboard with them using the front room of his flat for rehearsals.)
-Mason moved out after the 1964 academic year, and guitarist Bob Klose moved in during September 1964, prompting Waters's switch to bass.
+Mason moved out after the 1964 academic year, and the guitarist Bob Klose moved in during September 1964, prompting Waters's switch to bass.
 (Note: Wright also briefly lived at Leonard's.)
 Sigma 6 went through several names, including the Meggadeaths, the Abdabs and the Screaming Abdabs, Leonard's Lodgers, and the Spectrum Five, before settling on the Tea Set.
 (Note: Povey spelled it Meggadeaths but Blake spelled it Megadeaths.
 Architectural Abdabs is sometimes suggested as another variation; Povey dismisses it as a misreading of a headline about the Abdabs in the Polytechnic's student newspaper.
 Povey used the Tea Set throughout whereas Blake's claim of the alternative spelling, the T-Set, remains unsubstantiated.)
-In September 1963, as Metcalfe and Noble left to form their own band, the guitarist Syd Barrett joined Klose and Waters at Stanhope Gardens.
+In September 1963, Metcalfe and Noble left to form their own band.
+The guitarist Syd Barrett, a childhood friend of Waters, joined Klose and Waters at Stanhope Gardens.
+Mason said about Barrett: "In a period when everyone was being cool in a very adolescent, self-conscious way, Syd was unfashionably outgoing; my enduring memory of our first encounter is the fact that he bothered to come up and introduce himself to me."